anuragShingare30/AirDrop_SignatureNVerification_Protocol/Airdrop.md

 ### Merkle Tress

+**Note: We can use merkle trees and proofs to efficiently store the `1000+ addresses on-chain` to verify and use for any verification tasks.**

 - It is a data structure similar to binary tree
 - It acts as a summary of all the transactions in a block, `enabling fast and secure verification` of data across larger datasets.
 - We can use merkle tree to store data in hash form to `optimize the searching and security of our application`